mcmullarkey/local-dougdoug/README.md

 From here, I recommend using Google Colab to create the custom voice clone unless you have an awesome GPU locally.
 I certainly don't, so I used Colab.

-There is a piper-tts training notebook, but as of this writing if you use it the code will run but the voice won't be usable.
-Instead using [this notebook](https://github.com/rmcpantoja/piper/blob/master/notebooks/piper_multilingual_training_notebook.ipynb) that's a PR currently waiting to be merged on the  original piper-tts repo.
+There is a piper-tts training notebook for custom voices, but as of this writing if you use the notebook on the main branch the code will run but the voice won't be usable.

+Instead, use [this notebook](https://github.com/rmcpantoja/piper/blob/master/notebooks/piper_multilingual_training_notebook.ipynb) that's a PR currently waiting to be merged on the original piper-tts repo.

-After following the instructions in the training notebook you should be able to use [this notebook](https://github.com/rmcpantoja/piper/blob/master/notebooks/piper_model_exporter.ipynb) from the same PR to export the voice files.
+After following the instructions in the training notebook you should be able to use [this notebook](https://github.com/rmcpantoja/piper/blob/master/notebooks/piper_model_exporter.ipynb) from the same PR to export the .onnx and .onnx.json voice files.

-The export notebook has a lot of bells and whistles, and just running this quick chunk in Colab got me my model files exported and ready to download
+The export notebook has a lot of bells and whistles, and just running this quick chunk in Colab (if your last.ckpt and config.json files are saved in the /content/ directory) got me my model files exported and ready to download

 ```
 !python3 -m piper_train.export_onnx \